 Drafting resolution plans

-The Financial Stability Authority draws up resolution plans for credit institutions and investment firms.
-The Authority is responsible for drafting such plans for smaller institutions.
+The Authority draws up resolution plans for credit institutions, investment firms and the central securities depository.
+The Authority is responsible for drafting such plans for small institutions.
 As regards large institutions, the responsibility for preparing resolution plans lies with the Single Resolution Board, but the planning takes place in cooperation with the Financial Stability Authority.
 These plans are drawn up for the institutions at group level.
 Resolution plans for foreign groups are drafted in resolution colleges under the leadership of the resolution authority of the institution's home state.

-A resolution plan provides for a situation where a credit institution or investment firm is failing.
+A resolution plan provides for a situation where a credit institution, investment firm or the central securities depository is about to default.
 A strategic business analysis is undertaken to identify the resolution strategy which is the most appropriate for the institution.
 The plan must specify the measures to be taken in a crisis situation in order to ensure continuity of the critical functions provided to third parties by the institution.
 The effectiveness of the resolution strategy is tested for different crisis scenarios.
 The resolution is to be carried out in a manner ensuring that adverse consequences for financial stability are minimised.
 The resolution should also protect depositors, and bank customer assets and property.
 The plans must not assume extraordinary public financial support or central bank emergency liquidity assistance.

 The Resolution Act empowers the Financial Stability Authority to take different types of decisions in respect to institutions falling within its remit.
 Some of the decisions are already taken during the resolution planning phase and may thus apply to operationally viable and financially sound institutions.